ati-ozgur/course-r-programming/2020/project-2020-todo.md

 18. which department is most profitable

-19. create a histogram of order counts vs type (Debit,...)
+19. create a figure of order counts vs type (Debit,...)

 20. Which country is most problematic for Days for shipping (real) in mean time

-21. Create heatmap of mean of days for shipping by country.
+21. Create heatmap figure of mean of days for shipping by country.
 In the rows, there should be country names.
 In the column, late orders (mean of country) should be red while on time orders should be green.